selimanac/defold-modplayer/README.md

 * Loading and parsing XM files much faster then mod files.
 Use XM if possible.
 (Tested with same tracker file as .mod and .xm)
 * Not %100 compatible with every MOD or XM files.
 * I couldn't find a way to retrive build path when developing on Defold Editor.
 You have to provide a full path to `player.build_path("<FULL_PATH>/res/common/assets/")` function for **working on Defold Editor only**.
 It doesn't required when bundling.
-* Different platform bundles aren't tested very well.
+* Different platform bundles didn't tested very well.
 	* MacOS: Long run.
 	* iOS: Long run.
 	* Windows: Short run.
 Tested with [Wine](https://www.winehq.org/)